-You can book your trip to Gold River through their website.
+You can book your trip to Gold River through the Gold River website.
 Prices vary depending on time of year and accommodation you choose but they generally range from $57 up to $140/night.
+They also have primitive tent sites starting at $34.
 There are rooms you can rent as adjoining spaces if you need more bedrooms.
 You can also rent out the entire camp for a special event like a wedding.

 Gold River does offer some pet-friendly accommodations.

 Gold River Camp & Cabins